Baju-codes/chatfic_creator/README.md

 Step 3: Write replies in the format "sender, reciever: message".
 Step 4: Copy the HTML formating of your final chat Step 5: Profit!

+This website offeres a simple and a fancy text-message creator.
+The simple version provides just HTML and formatting changes.
+The fancy version creates whatsapp-style messages with CSS and provides the workskin necesaryto apply those chnages to AO3 as well.

+NOTE: The workskin (and by extension my css code) used in the fancy message generation was created by CodenameCarrot and La_Temperanza on AO3!